codeREADr/api/1.0/contents/Databases.md

 <h3>Response</h3>

-We will respond with raw XML containing a status of 1, results count and search results.
+We will respond with raw XML containing a status of <code>1</code>, results count and search results.

-Example :
+*Example*:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>